gwenf/awesome-free-code-camp-resources/README.md

 1. [Basics of Objects and Prototypes in Javascript](https://www.youtube.com/watch?v=xizFJHKHdHw)
 1. [Series on Front End Master's to understand more about objects](https://frontendmasters.com/courses/advanced-javascript)
 1. Understand the 'this' keyword.
 Read this article.
 1. Learn Functional Programming.
-Immutability, closures, pure vs impure functions, lists, etc. - these are extremely important concepts to understand as a programmer!
-I highly recommend Front End Master's course on Functional Programming Lite.
-Once you work through that course, they also have several more advanced courses on Advanced Functional Programming, Asynchronous Javascript, and Coercion that are all quite good as well.
-The subscription is $39/month and worth every penny.
+Immutability, closures, pure vs impure functions, lists, etc.
 1. ES6/ES2015.
 It's important to learn all the updates that are currently being implemented in JS.
 Here is a good podcast about the history of Javascript leading up to ES6 by Brendan Eich (the creator of JS) to give you a good understanding about the languages history and future.
 Also, here is a two-video series that gives a good overview of the new features in ES2015 and another awesome video covering generators.

 ### Ajax